How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: EXPERIMENTAL DEMONSTRATION OF THE ADVANTAGES OF SIMULATION-BASED TESTING

 \subsection{Boston Housing}

-So far we only used a simple one-dimensional simulation in our testing procedure.
+So far, we only used a simple one-dimensional simulation in our testing procedure.
 A good testing procedure should: 1 - be representative for real-world problems, and 2 - allow easy comparison between different methods.
 The data sets that are currently being used, listed in Table \ref{Tab: datasets}, meet these criteria.
 As we just demonstrated, however, it is desirable to simulate the data to get more insights in the accuracy of the uncertainty estimates.
 A solution would be to set up simulations based on data sets that are currently being used.
 In the following algorithm we give a suggestion how we could set up a simulation that resembles the Boston Housing data set.

-As an illustration we implemented this idea using two random forests with 100 trees, and max depth 3.
-We do not attempt to simulate new $\bm{x}$ values as it would be difficult to get the dependencies between the covariates correct.
+As an illustration, we implemented this idea using two random forests with 100 trees, and max depth 15.
+These hyperparameters resulted from a manual grid search.
+We do not attempt to simulate new $\bm{x}$-values as it would be difficult to get the dependencies between the covariates correct.
 We divided the generated data set in a train, test, and validation set of sizes 366, 100, and 40.
-The validation set is used by the bootstrap to determine the estimate of the aleatoric noise.
+The validation set is used by the bootstrap to determine the estimate of the data noise variance.
 The same bootstrap and dropout procedures as in the previous subsections were used to obtain PIs and CIs.
-In Figure \ref{fig: PICPPICFboston}(a) we can see that the PICP was a little too high, but quite close to the desired value of 0.8 in most of the simulations.
-In Figure \ref{fig: PICPPICFboston}(b) we can see, however, that for almost every $\bm{x}$ the prediction intervals were either too large or too small.
+In Figure \ref{fig: PICPPICFboston}(a), we can see that the PICP was a little too high on average for the bootstrap method a little too low for the dropout method but quite close to the desired value of 0.8 in most of the simulations.
+In Figure \ref{fig: PICPPICFboston}(b), we can see, however, that for almost every $\bm{x}$, the prediction intervals were either too large or too small.
 We see a similar trend if we look at the CICP in Figure \ref{fig: PICPPICFboston}(c).
-The bootstrap method consistently had a CICP that was too low, while the dropout method had a CICP that was too high.
-In Figure \ref{fig: PICPPICFboston}(d) we can see that this was caused by a larger number of $\bm{x}$ values where the bootstrap method had a very low coverage fraction.
+Both methods consistently had a CICP that was too low.
 This enforces the argument that simply looking at the performance on a single test set is far from optimal.
 It also shows that it is possible to apply this simulation-based testing procedure to representative data sets.